oslabs-beta/Branch/splashpage/README.md

 $ sudo dpkg -i ripgrep_13.0.0_amd64.deb
 ```

-  For all other users, install ripgrep by navigating to the <a href="https://github.com/BurntSushi/ripgrep#installation">RipGrep repo</a> and finding your configuration.
+  For all other users, install rdocspgrep by navigating to the <a href="https://github.com/BurntSushi/ripgrep#installation">RipGrep repo</a> and finding your configuration.
 <p>
   Once you have ripGrep installed on your machine, it is time to
   install the Branch extension into VSCode.
 Click <a href="https://marketplace.visualstudio.com/items?itemName=Branch.branch">here</a> or at the top of this page to navigate to the VisualStudio Marketplace.
 From there, click install and follow the prompts.